Kishorekumar2789/AutomationWebAssignment/Readme.md

 ## Pre-Requisite
-Foolowing libraries should be added in pom.xml
+Following libraries should be added in pom.xml

 1. Java 8 & above
 2. TestNG - 6.14.3